What came first, the husky or the chicken?

 I remember the owner telling me it took several months throughout the summer, but in the end their husky was able to go outside and mind his own business without terrorizing the chickens.
 They were always kept separated and supervised, however.

 Even though this worked, I still wouldn’t recommend this to everyone.
 And in many cases, it wouldn’t work out as well as this.

 Would Your Husky Kill The Chickens?

-Although I know many huskies who aren’t half as feirce as they look, the realistic answer is that most huskies would kill a chicken should they both be out in the open.
+Most huskies are not as fierce as they look, but the realistic answer is that a husky would still kill a chicken should they both be out in the open.